How to Make Elephant Toothpaste (Fun Science Experiment to do at Home!)

 Watch as the foam will immediately expand and overflow.

-To contain the mess, I used an upside-down cake pan disposable lid as it will continue to pour out all over the water bottle.
-I highly recommend doing that so clean-up will be easier.
-It would be neat to do multiple bottles at the same time to create a multicolor experience too.
+To contain the mess, I used an upside-down cake pan disposable lid, as it will continue to pour out all over the water bottle.
+I highly recommend doing that, as it will be easier to clean up.
+It would be neat to do multiple bottles at the same time to create a multicolor experience, too.

 Can you touch the elephant toothpaste?

-If you use typical drugstore 3% hydrogen peroxide then yes it’s safe to touch, and you can clean up messes with a paper towel and wipe clean.
-You’ll notice that the water bottle actually is warm.
+If you use a typical drugstore 3% hydrogen peroxide, then yes, it’s safe to touch, and you can clean up messes with a paper towel and wipe clean.
+You’ll notice that the water bottle is actually warm.
 That is due to an exothermic reaction, which means it not only created foam, it created heat!

 Have you done any fun and easy science experiments at home recently?
 Be sure to share details with us in the comments!